kaidx3/aCLi/README.md

 ```

 Commands:
+- **chat**: Start a conversation with the AI assistant.
+This command will enter an interactive chat session.
 - **setApiKey**: Set your OpenAI API key.
 This will prompt you to enter and save your OpenAI API key for future requests.
 - **setModel**: Set the OpenAI model to use for your requests.
 You will be shown a list of supported models to choose from.
-- **chat**: Start a conversation with the AI assistant.
-This command will enter an interactive chat session.
+- **setContextLength**: Set the context length for conversations.
+This will determine how many messages the AI assistant will remember.
 - **help**: Show the help message.